firstdraft/guides/ltab-domain-modeling-exercise.md

 ### Day of the bout

+#### Before the performances

  - A staff member has the team captains draw from a hat and assigns a **draw order** to each team — A, B, C, or D.

+#### Structure of the bout

+ - There are five **rounds** of poems in each bout:
+ - The first four rounds are **solo** rounds.
+Each team sends up one poet to perform alone.
+    - The order of performances is determined by the draw order of the teams; the first round is ABCD, second round is BCDA, CDAB, DABC.
+ - The final round is the **group piece** round.
+Each team sends up 4 poets to perform together.
+    - The order of performances is determined by the outcome of the first four rounds — the lowest scoring team goes first, the highest scoring team goes last.

+#### Scoring

  - Each poem is scored by five judges.
     - Judges will assign a numerical score between 0.0 and 10.0.
     - The lowest and highest scores will be dropped, and the other three scores will be summed to find the total score for the poem.